Atergatis floridus

 Atergatis floridus, the floral egg crab, green egg crab, pancake crab, or shawl crab, is a species of tropical Indo-Pacific crab from the family Xanthidae.
 The meat of this crab is toxic, even if cooked, and consumption often results in death.

 Description

 Atergatis floridus has an oval, relatively narrow carapace which has a smooth surface and smooth margins.
-The carapace is greenish or greenish-blue-brown and is marked with a pattern which resembles lace and is made up of a fine network of fine white or yellow lines white, resembling a shawl.
+The carapace is greenish or greenish-blue-brown and is marked with a pattern which resembles lace and is made up of a fine network of fine white or yellow lines, resembling a shawl.
 It has large claws which are equal sizes and which are smooth with black spoon-shaped tips and which may be larger in males than females.
 The pereiopods are squarish in shape and quite thick with lilac edges and lack hair.
 The width of the carapace is 8–10 cm.
 The carapace is approximately 1.4 times broader than it is long.